 - POV (point of view)

-What is the difference between a manuscript evaluation and a developmental edit?
+What is the difference between a manuscript evaluation and a structural edit?

-Many authors hire me to developmentally edit their book without a manuscript evaluation, meaning they rely on me to be “hands on” and implement the development editing myself, basically turning me loose to bulk up, weed out, connect the dots, and sometimes rewrite entire passages.
+Many authors hire me to developmentally edit their books without a manuscript evaluation, meaning they rely on me to be “hands-on” and implement the development editing myself, basically turning me loose to bulk up, weed out, connect the dots, and sometimes rewrite entire passages.
+There is often a bit of ghostwriting in the developmental editing process.
 At times I contribute entire chapters simply to bridge from one scene to the next, or set up a trajectory that will later come to fruition.

 - As a developmental editor, I do the editing for you.